Vitamins Role in healthy body

 Types and Classes of Vitamins

-There are 13 vitamins known to human for smooth running of life functioning.
-The daily life long processes can be adequately accomplished by taking the recommended dose of vitamins through diet specifically vegies, eggs, meat, fish, milk, cheese and fruits.
-Vitamins are divided into two sub classes
+There are 13 vitamins known to human for the smooth running of life functioning.
+The daily life long processes can be adequately accomplished by taking the recommended dose of vitamins through diet specifically veggies, eggs, meat, fish, milk, cheese, and fruits.
+Vitamins are divided into two subclasses

-These are the class of vitamins that are absorbed and stored in fat; their deficiency is harmful but excessive amount can also causes serious problems.
-Vitamins A, D, E and K are included in fat soluble vitamins.
-Fat soluble vitamins are easy to store in body in comparison to water soluble vitamin and are stored in body with the help of fat cells and are stored in fatty tissues and key lipid storage organ ‘Liver’.
+These are the class of vitamins that are absorbed and stored in the fat; their deficiency is harmful but an excessive amount can also cause serious problems.
+Vitamins A, D, E and K have included in fat-soluble vitamins.
+Fat-soluble vitamins are easy to store in the body in comparison to water-soluble vitamin and are stored in the body with the help of fat cells and are stored in fatty tissues and key lipid storage organ ‘Liver’.

-It is Fat soluble Vitamin named chemically as Retinol or Retinal linked with the healthy teeth, bones and soft tissues of body, better skin, immune system and vision.
+It is Fat-soluble Vitamin named chemically as Retinol or Retinal linked with the healthy teeth, bones and soft tissues of the body, better skin, immune system, and vision.
 Vitamin A deficiency can cause serious health deficiencies associated with vision and causes night blindness.
-Major Sources of vitamin A are milky products like cheese, butter; green leafy vegetables, beta carotene from carrot etc.
+Major Sources of vitamin A are milky products like cheese, butter; green leafy vegetables, beta carotene from carrot, etc.

-Vitamin D is crucial fat soluble vitamin; chemically called as ergocalciferol, cholecalciferol needed for healthy bones and helps in calcium absorption stored in bones.
-People usually called Vitamin D as “sunshine vitamin” due to the fact that cholecalciferol can be synthesized by body after being in sunshine.
-Seeing the dietary recommendations enough vitamin D can be made by body after being 15-30 minutes in sunshine three times a day.
-It is very difficult to take Vitamin D through diet but taking fortified milk, egg yolk, fish liver oil and milky products like yogurt, cheese etc. Deficiency of vitamin D can cause serious bone related disorders rickets in young children and osteoporosis in middle aged and aged men and women.
+Vitamin D is crucial fat-soluble vitamin; chemically called as ergocalciferol, cholecalciferol needed for healthy bones and helps in calcium absorption stored in bones.
+People usually called Vitamin D as “sunshine vitamin” because cholecalciferol can be synthesized by the body after being in the sunshine.
+Seeing the dietary recommendations enough vitamin D can be made by the body after being 15-30 minutes in sunshine three times a day.
+It is very difficult to take Vitamin D through diet but taking fortified milk, egg yolk, fish liver oil and milk products like yogurt, cheese, etc. Deficiency of vitamin D can cause serious bone-related disorders rickets in young children and osteoporosis in middle-aged and aged men and women.

-One of the fat soluble vitamin is Vitamin K chemically named as Tocopherols or tocotrienols functioning in forming erythrocytes commonly called as Red Blood Cells (RBC’s), acts as anti-oxidant and proper usage of vitamin D. sources of vitamin E includes green vegetables, egg, nuts and dry fruits and whole grain wheat.
-The deficiency of Vitamin E can cause Hemolytic Anemia in newborns which are destruction of RBC’s.
+One of the fat-soluble vitamin is Vitamin K chemically named as Tocopherols or tocotrienols functioning in forming erythrocytes commonly called as Red Blood Cells (RBC’s), acts as anti-oxidant and proper usage of vitamin D. Sources of vitamin E includes green vegetables, egg, nuts, and dry fruits and whole-grain wheat.
+The deficiency of Vitamin E can cause Hemolytic Anemia in newborns which are the destruction of RBC’s.

-Water soluble vitamins are the type of vitamins that are stored in aqueous environment of the cell and are required in excessive amount due to the fast disposal from body through urine with exception of vitamin B12 that can be stored in liver for long time.
-There are nine known water soluble vitamins but they are divided into 2 sub categories.
+Water-soluble vitamins are the type of vitamins that are stored in the aqueous environment of the cell and are required in the excessive amount due to the fast disposal from the body through urine with exception of vitamin B12 that can be stored in the liver for a long time.
+There are nine known water-soluble vitamins but they are divided into 2 subcategories.

 - Vitamin C